CocoaPress/docs/docs/index.md

 ---
 hide:
   - toc
+  - feedback

 glightbox: false
 ---

 # Home

 Welcome to the Cocoa Press Documentation!
-This document will help you set up and troubleshoot your Cocoa Press for anything not convered in the [assembly guide](https://www.cocoapress.com/assemblyguide).
+This document will help you set up and troubleshoot your Cocoa Press for anything not convered in the [assembly guide](./Assembly/index.md).

 !!! warning "Attention!"
     This site is still very much a work in progress.
 Not all content is loaded into it yet.
 Please be patient, thank you.